highchair/artinruins-com/_property/ri-malleable-iron.md

 _Excerpted from the ProJo, Cathleen Crowley_

 Joseph Piscopio, owner of the Jefferson Grille, is developing the 4.3 acre site and demolishing most of the buildings there.
-There will be a hotel and an apartment building, the first development in the so-called Warwick Station District, named for the Amtrack station that has yet to materialize.
+There will be a hotel and an apartment building, the first development in the so-called Warwick Station District, named for the Amtrak station that has yet to materialize.

 The complex, called Metro Center Plaza, is slated to include a 170-room hotel and 110-unit apartment building.
 There also might be plans for 60,000 square feet of office space.
 A second hotel is planned for across the street.

 The demolition crew tried to save the shell, but the mortar could not hold the 25 foot walls.
 Piscopio plans to incorporate the remaining wall and the main office (saved from demolition) into the hotel design.

 ### Current Events

 The main office building is all that remains of the former Iron Works, but its impressive facade is still very impressive as a home to a restaurant — the [Iron Works](//www.ironworkswarwick.com).
 There was a Hilton Garden Inn hotel built next door as early as 2008, according to the oldest Streetview we could find.

-The building on Thurber Street in [Photo 11](#photo-11) is actually a different building (and should be moved as such).
+The building on Thurber Street in [Photo 11](#photo-ri-malleable-jh-2002-03-01) is actually a different building (and should be moved as such).
 It was present up until around 2015 (Streetview May 2012 shows it but October 2016 does not).
 As of November 2019 it is still a large, empty lot.

 Across the street is the giant parking garage and rental car drop off for the airport at 700 Jefferson Boulevard.

 ### History